atom-ocaml/ocaml-merlin/README.md

 ## Installation

 This package requires [language-ocaml], [linter] and [ocamlmerlin].
 For auto-indenting destructed patterns, [ocaml-indent] is needed.
-For Reason support, [language-reason] is needed.
+For Reason support, [language-reason] is needed, and [reason-refmt] is recommended.

 ```sh
 apm install language-ocaml linter ocaml-indent